Welcome to Cook & Crumbs

 I was relieved, but still felt extremely sick with no explanation of why.
 I frequently had infections from my bladder to my eyes, and it was my eye doctor who urged me to see a Lyme Disease specialist.
 I told her I’d already been tested for Lyme and everything else under the sun, but every time I saw her she pushed a little harder.

 Even though a “western blot” test had showed negative for Lyme, I was fed up with no answers.
-I remember the moment I was driving around feeling like my body was garbage wasting away and I pulled over and just stood outside.
+I remember the moment I was driving around feeling like my body was garbage wasting away.
+I pulled over in a random field and just stood outside.
 I decided right then that I’d just find a specialist and pay out of pocket and try anything I could to get better.

 Lo and behold, when I found a specialist I immediately tested positive for Lyme Disease.